Disc surgery — traditional methods

 - Anterior cervical decompression — This surgery is designed to treat a cervical bulging disc or herniated disc.
 During the procedure, a surgeon will make a 1- to 2-inch incision in the side of the neck to access the damaged disc.
 Once the damaged disc is located, the surgeon will remove the disc and a corresponding ligament.
 Then, bone that has been taken from a donor site in the body is used to fill the space where the bulging or herniated disc used to be.
 This encourages the vertebrae above and below the damaged disc to grow together, or fuse, permanently.
 Possible complications from this disc surgery include difficulty swallowing (because of the location of the incision), failure to relieve neck or back pain symptoms, and damage to the nerve root or spinal cord.

 - Spinal fusion surgery — This surgery is designed to permanently stop deteriorating vertebrae from moving.
 By immobilizing damaged vertebrae, it is believed pain should be relieved.
 For this procedure, a surgeon will use a bone graft to encourage two adjacent vertebrae to become one bone.
-The graft might come from a donor site in the patient’s hip, from a cadaver, or from an artificial bone substitute.
-To keep the graft in place until it has a chance to grow, a surgeon may use screws and other hardware.
+The graft may come from a donor site in the patient’s hip, from a cadaver, or from an artificial bone substitute.
+To keep the graft in place until it has a chance to grow, a surgeon may use screws and other implants.